apache/druid/docs/development/extensions-contrib/k8s-jobs.md

 |`DefaultExecutionBehaviorStrategy`| This strategy categorizes tasks based on their type for execution purposes, implementing the existing behavior that maps pod templates according to task type. | true |
 |`DynamicTaskExecutionBehaviorStrategy`| This strategy dynamically evaluates a series of selectors, with each selector corresponding to a potential task category.| false |

-`DynamicTaskExecutionBehaviorStrategy`, the strategy implementing this new feature, is based on conditional selectors that match against task properties.
-Conditions are specified in the dynamic config, and the selection process uses these conditions to determine the category of a task based on context tags and task fields.
-The identified category is then used to map to different Peon Pod templates, allowing tailored resource allocation and management according to the task’s requirements.
+`DynamicTaskExecutionBehaviorStrategy`, the strategy implementing this new feature, is based on conditional selectors `categorySelectors` that match against task properties.
+These selectors are ordered in the dynamic configuration, with the first selector given the highest priority during the evaluation process.
+This means that the selection process uses these ordered conditions to determine a task’s category based on context tags and task fields.
+The first matching condition immediately determines the category, thereby prioritizing certain configurations over others.
+Once a category is identified, it is used to map to different Peon Pod templates, enabling tailored resource allocation and management that aligns with the specific requirements of each task.

 Example Configuration:

-We define two categories in the configuration—`low-throughput` and `medium-throughput`—each associated with specific task conditions.
+We define two categories in the configuration—`low-throughput` and `medium-throughput`—each associated with specific task conditions and arranged in a priority order.

-- Low Throughput Category: Tasks that have a context tag `billingCategory=streaming_ingestion` and a datasource of `wikipedia` will be classified under the `low-throughput` category.
+- Low Throughput Category: This is the first category evaluated and has the highest priority.
+Tasks that have a context tag `billingCategory=streaming_ingestion` and a datasource of `wikipedia` will be classified under the `low-throughput` category.
 This classification directs such tasks to utilize a predefined pod template optimized for low throughput requirements.

-- Medium Throughput Category: If a task does not meet the low-throughput criteria, the system will then evaluate it against the next selector.
+- Medium Throughput Category: If a task does not meet the low-throughput criteria, the system will then evaluate it against the next selector in order.
 In this example, if the task type is index_kafka, it will fall into the `medium-throughput` category.
 ```
 {
   "type": "default",